nickAndroulakis/PorcelainThroneWaterfalls/_posts/2015-09-12-43rd-of-August-and-counting.markdown

 header-img: "img/post-bg-01.jpg"
 ---

-Yes pipol, I will be doing this thingie, my sister does.
-I even copied the title just to salute her style.
-It’s not personal, Nassia.
-It’s strictly business #GodfatherQuotes.
-Oh, there's no going back now #copyCat #noRegrets

-___
 Now that I leave Greece, I get to, finally, post in english.
 I can always claim that I have to do it from now on, cause of my european friends, hiding the fact, I'm just a poser and a hipster, who enjoys typing in English.

 ___